mobxjs/mobx/docs/intro/concepts.md

 ## Concepts

-MobX distinguishes the following three concepts in your application:
+MobX distinguishes between the following three concepts in your application:

 1. State
 2. Actions
 3. Derivations

-Let's take a closer look at these concepts below, or alternatively, in the [10 minute introduction to MobX and React](https://mobx.js.org/getting-started) where you can interactively dive deeper into these concepts step by step and build a simple Todo list app using [React](https://facebook.github.io/react/) around it.
+Let's take a closer look at these concepts below, or alternatively, in the [10 minute introduction to MobX and React](https://mobx.js.org/getting-started), where you can interactively dive deeper into these concepts step by step and build a simple Todo list app.

 ### 1. Define state and make it observable